-Luciana Lamothe (b.1975) is a visual artist working in sculpture, installation, photography, and video.
+Luciana Lamothe (Buenos Aires, 1975) is a visual artist who works in sculpture, performance, activation, drawing, photography and video.

-Lamothe’s work has been exhibited in numerous shows worldwide including: Kunstraum Kreuzberg/ Bethanien, Berlin; CGAC, Santiago de Compostela; La Maison Rouge-Fondation Antoine de Galbert, Paris; Palais de Tokyo, Paris; Da Maré Museum, Rio de Janeiro; Museo del Barrio, New York; MAMBA, Buenos Aires; Fundación PROA, Buenos Aires; MNBA, Buenos Aires; Art Basel Miami Beach Meridians; and took part of 11th Lyon Biennial, Lyon; 5th Berlin Biennial, Berlin; 3rd Montevideo Biennial, Montevideo and will participate of the upcoming Vancouver Biennial (2021).
+She has been exhibited in numerous shows worldwide including Art Basel Miami Beach Meridians; Kunstraum Kreuzberg/ Bethanien, Berlin; CGAC, Santiago de Compostela; La Maison Rouge-Fondation Antoine de Galbert, Paris; Palais de Tokyo, Paris; Da Maré Museum, Rio de Janeiro; Museo del Barrio, New York; MAMBA, Buenos Aires; Fundación PROA, Buenos Aires; MNBA, Buenos Aires.

 She lives and works in Buenos Aires.